appfirst/statsd_clients/README.md

 That's it!
 Use it anywhere in your code to get statistical data over time, the server will do everything for you.
 Currently there are several implementation available in the wild, such as the original [etsy/statsd](https://github.com/etsy/statsd) implementation and [AppFirst Collector][collector]'s seamless integration.
 Here is [a list of them](http://joemiller.me/2011/09/21/list-of-statsd-server-implementations/).

-There are totally three modules for python client.
-The main functionality are all included in `client.py`.
-To use statsd client with UDP, you also have to setup `local_settings.py` if your server is not on localhost or not using default port.
-To use it with AppFirst Collector, you will need the `AFTransport` from `afclient.py`, please see below.

 ###AppFirst Extension:

-By default, Statsd client in client.py uses UDP [Transport](#about-transport) to sent messages.
-To use with AppFirst Collector (please [install the collector][collector] before you do), switch to the AppFirst [Transport](#about-transport) before usage **FOR ONE TIME ONLY** or simply import it from afclient.py (Statsd client use `AFTransport` by default in this module):
+There are currently two implementation of Statsd client, [UDPClient and AFClient](#about-transport) to sent messages.
+So it's self-explanatory: to send through UDP, use UDPClient, to send through with AppFirst Collector (please [install the collector][collector] before you do), use AFClient.
+Here is a complete example:

 	import com.appfirst.statsd.StatsdClient;
-	import com.appfirst.statsd.AFTransport;
+	import com.appfirst.statsd.AFClient;

 	public class SomeClass{

 		public static void main(){

-			Transport transport = new AFTransport();
-			StatsdClient client = new StatsdClient(transport);
+			StatsdClient client = new AFClient();
 			client.increment("bucket");
 		}
 	}